openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

-You can also start `jtreg` directly, with a command of the form `java -jar jtreg.jar` _options_, but you will still need MKS, Cygwin or WSL installed to be able to run shell tests.
+You can also start `jtreg` directly, with a command of the form `java -jar jtreg.jar` _options_, but you will still need to install one of MKS, Cygwin or WSL to be able to run shell tests.

 ### Which should I use?
 MKS, Cygwin or WSL?